 Munich was “Hauptstadt der Bewegung” – “the Capital of the Movement.”
 The birthplace and spiritual home of the Nazi Party.
 This was where Hitler began making all his speeches and building the followership that resulted in the Third Reich.

 Munich was also where the Nazis built the first concentration camp, at Dachau, just outside the city.

 I had booked the Hitler and Third Reich Walking Tour.
-There were about twelve of us on the tour.
+There were twelve of us on the tour.
 Our tour guide was a guy named Achim.
 Sarcastic and funny guy.
 He took us on a walking tour of historical Nazi sites in Munich.
-We learned about Hitler and the Nazi party as we went along.
+We learned about Hitler and the Nazi party.
 We walked over 6km in about 2hr 30m.

 By the way, did you know that Hitler was a sir-fart-a-lot?
 Yep, he was a fat-bag.
 His farts were so horrendous they could put out an elephant.